axucar/myblog/_posts/2022-10-05-running-node-updated.markdown

 - `sudo docker-compose up -d` where `-d` is a silencer (Docker runs in background)

 To monitor logs:
-- `sudo docker-compose logs -f` , where `f` means keep following logs
+- `sudo docker-compose logs --tail 10` , shows the most recent 10 lines from each container

 To stop it:
 - `sudo docker-compose stop`